Montgomery County, Maryland

 MarketWatch, authored by David Howell, is published on a bi-monthly basis by McEnearney Associates, Inc. It provides useful and insightful summaries of current housing market trends.
 MarketWatch statistics include housing sales from all companies serving our Virginia - Washington DC - Maryland Metropolitan area.

-- Homes settling in February 2016 that received contracts their first week on the market sold, on average, at list price.
-Those that took 4 months or longer to sell sold at 10.84% below original list price!
+Homes settling in October 2016 that received contracts their first week on the market sold, on average, 0.4% above list price.
+Those that took 4 months or longer to sell sold at 9.6% below original list!